greg-finley/lichess-bigquery/README.md

 3. Ask Google Cloud sales about storage billing model https://cloud.google.com/bigquery/docs/updating-datasets#update_storage_billing_models
 4. Handle all the giant files for standard chess
 5. Section encouraging people to tell me if they did anything interesting with the data
+6. Talk about how to keep costs down.
+Prototype on variant tables / early Lichess tables.
+Don't select unnecessary columns.
+Export to GCS and then download.

 ## Sample queries